racharlasaikiran/End-to-End_Machine_Learning_Classification_Project/README.md

 # loan_approval_prediction_project
+A machine learning–based Loan Approval Prediction System built using Python to classify whether a loan application is Approved or Rejected based on applicant demographics, financial history, and credit profile.
-“End-to-end machine learning project for predicting loan approval based on applicant financial and demographic data, including preprocessing, model training, evaluation, and deployment-ready structure.”
+This project covers the complete ML pipeline including data preprocessing, EDA, feature engineering, model training, evaluation, and deployment-ready structure.